SummaryRead the full fact sheet

 - live baby – the birth of a living baby or babies (multiple births are classed as a single live birth).

 Understanding IVF and ICSI success rates

-Clinics report success rates in different ways.
+Clinics report in different ways.
 When comparing clinics’ success rates for IVF and ICSI make sure you compare like with like, or ‘apples with apples’.
 And, most importantly, you need to consider your own personal circumstances and medical history when you estimate your chance of having a baby with IVF or ICSI.